kroxiksut/django-152fz-consent/docs/consent/en/invariants.md

 ## Scope invariants

-- optional additions should not be made mandatory for kernel scripts;
+- optional additions should not be made mandatory for core flows;
-- the experimental acknowledgment circuit does not replace the core or form a separate agreement domain.
+- the experimental verified consent flow does not replace the core or form a separate consent domain.